Blue Balls: Artillerymen Wait for North Korea to Act Up

 It’s to the point where the 13Ms, the MLRS and HIMARS crewmembers, were nicknamed 13 Miscellaneous.
 If there was a job that needed bodies, chances are, they’d get sent to do it, because the chances of them doing the jobs they were trained for were less than nil.

 Why, you ask?
-One could argue that the rockets were overkill, or that they were too expensive.
+One could argue that the rockets are overkill, or that they are too expensive.
 Me, I’ve got another theory.